Introduction

 When the seller and buyer have a formal agreement for extending and receiving trade credit before the sale, it is called a trade acceptance.
 Before the seller ships the goods or provides their services, the buyer must sign the agreement.

-It is a debt instrument where the buyer promises to pay a particular amount before the due date to the seller.
+It is a debt instrument where the buyer promises to pay a particular amount to the seller before the due date.
 It is also a formal agreement between the two parties before the sale goes through.

 How Do You Record Trade Credit?

-How you record trade credit depends on your company’s accounting method – cash accounting or accrual accounting.
-In the cash accounting method, transactions are recorded when money changes hands.
+The way you record trade credit depends on your company’s accounting method – cash accounting or accrual accounting.
+In the cash accounting method, transactions are recorded when the money is credited.
 Trade credits are recorded when payments are made or received, and they directly impact cash flow.

-On the other hand, in the accrual accounting method, trade credits are recorded at the time of the transaction, whether or not money has exchanged hands.
+On the other hand, in the accrual accounting method, trade credits are recorded at the time of the transaction, whether or not money has been credited.
 Sellers list trade credits under accounts receivable, while buyers maintain them under accounts payable.
-For example:

-The cost of trade credit refers to the discrepancy between the cash price and the credit price for a product or supply.
+The cost of trade credit refers to the discrepancy between the cash and credit prices for a product or supply.
 Suppliers charge client companies with credit purchase contracts a higher price for the convenience of buying on credit.

 Additionally, a supplier’s credit policy and trade terms influence the overall cost of trade credit for a business.
 Understanding these terms and conditions is crucial for making informed financial decisions.